sveetch/py-website-capture/README.rst

-Also it should be a high level layer to implement custom code to perform tests tasks on frontend (like event interaction, DOM inspection, etc..) since Selenium and Splinter are ready for that.
+Also it should be a high level layer to implement custom code to perform tests tasks on frontend (like event interaction, DOM inspection, etc..) since Selenium is ready for that.

 Requires
 ********